propelling-coding/Void-gaming-tutorial/README.md

 session         required        pam_limits.so

-Finally, add the following line to /etc/pam.d/lightdm (if you are not using lightdm, replace it with what your system uses).
+Finally, add the following line to /etc/pam.d/lightdm (if you are not using lightdm, replace it with your login manager)

 session   required pam_limits.so